Michael O'Flaherty: Early life, education and honours

+In 2024, he was awarded the Grand Decoration of Honour in Gold with Star for services to the Republic of Austria.He is a Fellow of the Royal Society of the Arts (FRSA).

+On 1 September 2026, University College Dublin, his Alma Mater, awarded him an honorary doctorate in law.

 Career

 Career in academia

 He qualified as a solicitor, but did not enter legal practice.
 Since completing his postgraduate studies he has worked mainly in the field of international human rights.
 From 2004 to 2012 he was Professor of Applied Human Rights and co-director of the Human Rights Law Centre at the University of Nottingham, England.
 In December 2012 he was appointed as Established Professor of Human Rights at the National University of Ireland, Galway and Director of the Irish Centre for Human Rights.

 Career with the United Nations

 Having written extensively on the ICCPR in the 1990s, O'Flaherty joined the United Nations civil service and held several headquarters and field positions in the Office of the High Commissioner for Human Rights (OHCHR).
 This included coordination of the OHCHR Asia and the Pacific programmes, leadership of field operations in Sierra Leone and Bosnia and Herzegovina, and (2000–02) chairing the UN reference group on human rights and humanitarian action.
 He served for some years as secretary to the Committee on the Elimination of Racial Discrimination, and as a senior researcher in Florence at the UNICEF child rights research unit, the Innocenti Research Centre.
 He was a member of the UN Expert Group on Human Rights Indicators, and has been an advisor to several intergovernmental and international non-governmental organisations, including the European Roma Rights Centre and the Council of the European Inter-University Centre for Human Rights and Democratisation.

-According to a CV posted on the European Parliament (LIBE committee) website in 2014, O’Flaherty had at that date published 9 books and some 55 articles and other writings, all in the field of human rights.
+According to a CV posted on the Council of Europe website in 2023, O’Flaherty had at that date published nine books and some 70 articles and other writings, all in the field of human rights.
 He was 'rapporteur' (principal drafter) for the Human Rights Committee's General Comment on Article 19 of ICCPR, finally adopted on 21 July 2011 after two years of negotiation.
 This major re-statement of the international law on freedom of expression emphasises the importance of media freedoms and it sets out the extent to which human rights standards relate to the new media and information platforms.
 O'Flaherty also has contributed to the international definition and protection of gay rights: in 2006 he led the drafting of the Yogyakarta Principles on the Application of International Human Rights Law in relation to Sexual Orientation and Gender Identity.

 O'Flaherty is the former Chairperson of the Irish Penal Reform Trust and the former vice-chair of the Universal Rights Group.